teradici/pcoip-agent-azure-templates/azure/README.md

     * *Admin Password:* Enter a password.
     * *Registration Code:* Enter the Registration code you received from Teradici.
 * Review the Microsoft Terms and Conditions.
 Indicate your agreement by selecting *I agree to the terms and conditions stated above*.
-* Enable *Pin to Dashboard* if you wish to monitor the status of your deployment from the Azure dashboard.
+* Enable *Pin to dashboard* if you wish to monitor the status of your deployment from the Azure dashboard.
 * Click **Purchase**
-    *  Note: regular Azure charges will apply to your existing Microsoft Azure subscription for this deployment.

 Deployment will now start and may take up to 15 minutes to complete.
 You can track the status of the deployment via the Azure Notifications drop down.
+Regular Azure charges will apply to your Microsoft Azure account for this deployment.

+\* See the [Azure Pricing Guide](https://azure.microsoft.com/pricing/details/virtual-machines/windows/) for estimated virtual machine pricing.

 ## Connect to the PCoIP Agent